 Create a charitable company: if an organisation has aims and objectives that fall under at least one of the 13 purposes listed by the Charities Act 2011, and those aims are specifically for public benefit, it may be beneficial for that organisation to become a charitable company.
-Similarly, if a group of people wish to carry out voluntary work for a purpose which is listed by the Charities Act 2011, they may wish to set up as a charity to access some of the benefits of being registered as a charitable organisation.
+Similarly, if a group of people wish to carry out voluntary work for a purpose which is listed by the Charities Act 2011, they may wish to set up as a charity to access some of the benefits of being registered as a charitable association.

 In England and Wales charities that earn over £5,000 per year must be registered with the Charity Commission.
 These can then carry the words "registered charity" on letterheads and other official documentation.
-However, small charities which earn less than the threshold £5,000 p.a. are not required to register with the Charity Commission.
+However, small charities which earn less than the threshold £5,000 p.a. are not required to apply with the Charity Commission.

-Provided that the charitable company is registered with exclusively charitable aims, and can demonstrate public benefit, it can operate as an unregistered charity until the time when it receives more than £5,000 in one year.
+Provided that the charitable company is established with exclusively charitable aims, and can demonstrate public benefit, it can operate as an unregistered charity until the time when it receives more than £5,000 in one year.

 Rulebooks and constitutions: setting up a charitable company requires a governing document.
 This helps the people involved run the organisation according to agreed principles, and it also helps them stick to their objectives.
 Most charities will use a constitution for their governing documents, although there are other suitable types.
 Upon a charitable company formation, we will use a tailor made memorandum and articles of association especially for charitable companies.